 - Combine your tour with a volunteering experience in Eritrea

-This volunteer travel Eritrea group trip offers you the opportunity to be a pioneer in the discovery of one of the most exotic and unexplored corners of Africa.
-The volunteer travel Eritrea group trips will reveal you the best of Eritrea – from its capital Asmara, with its pleasant Italian style cafes, bars and unique Art Deco architecture, to the unique Red Sea coastline of Massawa.
+This volunteer in Eritrea trip offers you the opportunity to be a pioneer in the discovery of one of the most exotic and unexplored corners of Africa.
+The Eritrea volunteer travel program will reveal you the best of Eritrea – from its capital Asmara, with its pleasant Italian style cafes, bars and unique Art Deco architecture, to the unique Red Sea coastline of Massawa.

-The volunteer travel Eritrea group trips have two start dates every month 1st and 15th.
+The Eritrea volunteer tours and group trips have two start dates every month 1st and 15th.
 Guaranteed.
 If our scheduled group departures don’t suit your plans, then let us know your preferred travel dates and we shall customized the trip for you.

 THINGS TO DO DURING YOUR VOLUNTEER TRAVEL ERITREA GROUP TRIP